Coslice Colimits in Homotopy Type Theory: Colimits

-The following proposition can be proved purely in the language of wild bicategories, though we state it just for $A/\U$.
+The following proposition can be proved purely in the language of wild bicategories.

-\begin{prop} Let $\A$ and $\B$ be $A$-cocone under $F$. \begin{enumerate}[label=(\arabic*)] \item If they are both colimiting, then there is a unique cocone morphism $\A \to \B$ and this is an isomorphism. \item If we have a cocone isomorphism between them, then one is colimiting if and only if the other is colimiting. \end{enumerate} \end{prop}
+\begin{prop} Let $\A$ and $\B$ be cocones under $F$. \begin{propenum} \item If they are both colimiting, then there is a unique cocone morphism $\A \to \B$, and this is an isomorphism. \item If we have a cocone isomorphism between them, then one is colimiting if and only if the other is colimiting. \end{propenum} \end{prop}